GelidusResearch/grgc1/README.md

 as well using the LCD or over its local USB serial port at a rate of 38400 baud.
 The local LCD time and date is automatically set when connected to ESPHome.

+While not required for this application the GRCG1 accepts a single LiFePO4 3.2V 18650 battery.
+(Note: Only the specified 3.2V cell can be used.
+Do not install any other types.)

 When connected to ESPHome the component can provide the following sensor data.

-Geiger Tube radiation detected in averaged Counts Per Minute and Counts per Second.
-The oprating Geiger tube voltage is alse available if desired.
-Calculated exposure dosage is provided in Seiverts per hour.
+Geiger Tube radiation detected in averaged counts per minute (CPM) and counts per second CPS.
+The operating tube voltage is alse available if desired.
+Exposure dosage is calculated and sent as micro Seiverts per hour.

 The GC1's embedded code natively supports the following tubes: